Provide your family with the protection they need.

 Your payout belongs to your beneficiary and can be used however he or she wants.
 The payouts are typically used to cover the costs of a funeral and any remaining debt that the insured carried.
 After that, any leftover money can be saved, invested, or used to make important purchases.

 Yes, it is possible to cash out a life assurance policy before you die.
 Because the policy holds intrinsic value, you can still receive a payout.
 However, there are costs associated with the early termination of the policy.
 You may lose certain bonuses or guarantees, and you will suffer a tax liability on the amount withdrawn.
-There are typically penalties given on early withdrawals as well.
+There are typical penalties given on early withdrawals as well.

 Pure Cover offers free, instant life assurance quotes.
 Simply input your information into our life assurance calculator to compare the costs of different providers today.